Demystifying General Local Aid in Massachusetts

 HOW SHOULD GENERAL LOCAL AID BE REFORMED?

 Discussions of changes to local aid distributions have generally assumed that in adjusting the relative amounts of cities and towns no community's distribution should be cut in order to increase another's.
 This "hold harmless" principle helps ensure budgeting predictability for all cities and towns and helps ensure that no community experiences disproportionately large cuts in any given year.
 An important downside to this hold harmless approach, however, is that all reforms to relative aid distributions can occur only when new revenue is available.
+If new revenue does become available over the next few years, either as the result of policy changes or strong economic growth, the Legislature would finally have new money to help increase communities' general local aid amounts above their current depressed levels.
+If new money does become available, an affirmative decision will have to be made about how to distribute it.

 Once casino licenses have been sold and facilities are up and running, the November 2011 casino law is expected to generate new general local aid revenue.
 While legalized casino gambling facilities will provide some new tax revenue, the state also expects lottery revenues to decrease somewhat as some gambling activity shifts from lottery sales to casinos.
 For both of these reasons, the new gambling law distributes a portion of future gambling tax revenue to cities and towns in the form of new general local aid.
 All tax revenue from the slots-only facility and 20 percent of tax revenue from the three full-scale casinos will go into a new Gaming Local Aid Fund and into a related Local Aid Stabilization Fund.
 Revenue distributed from these funds will be distributed to cities and towns as Unrestricted General Government Aid, but since UGGA funds have never been distributed using a formula, a policy decision will need to be made for distributing any of this new aid.